justinyaodu/justinyaodu.github.io/pages/blog/deploy-github-pages-from-github-actions.md

 >
 > If you already have a `gh-pages` branch, this will erase its history!

-In case you're wondering how this looks in a complete workflow, I use [this](https://github.com/justinyaodu/justinyaodu.github.io/blob/main/.github/workflows/build.yml) to build and deploy the website you're reading right now.
+An example of a complete workflow can be found [here](https://github.com/justinyaodu/justinyaodu.github.io/blob/main/.github/workflows/build.yml) --- this builds and deploys the website you're reading right now.

 ### How it works